Skip to main content

 This keeps your Budget vs. Actuals view up to date without manual exports, while your Finance team retains full control of the general ledger.

 Connecting Sage Intacct requires a Sage administrator and typically takes 30–45 minutes to complete.
-The configuration is completed one time and will continue syncing automatically unless your Sage environment changes.
+The configuration is completed once and will continue syncing automatically unless your Sage environment changes.

 Before starting, ensure the following are in place: